Jean Bedford

-Jean Bedford (born 4 February 1946) is an English-born Australian writer who is best known for her crime fiction, but who has also written novels and short stories, as well as nonfiction.
-She is also an editor and journalist, and has taught creative writing in several universities for over 20 years.
+Jean Bedford (4 February 1946 – 11 December 2025) was an Australian writer who was best known for her crime fiction.
+She wrote novels and short stories as well as nonfiction.
+Bedford was also an editor and journalist and taught creative writing at several universities for over 20 years.

-Life
+Background and early career

-Bedford was born in Cambridge, England and came to Australia as an infant.
-She grew up in country Victoria on the Mornington Peninsula.
+Bedford was born in Cambridge, England, and came to Australia as an infant.
+She grew up in Victoria on the Mornington Peninsula.
 She undertook her Bachelor of Arts degree at Monash University and then studied Teaching English as a Second Language at the University of Papua New Guinea where she had gone with her first husband, Klim Gollan.
 They had a daughter, Sofya Gollan, who is a deaf actress.

-After the failure of her first marriage, she returned to Australia and worked at the Canberra College of Advanced Education.
-She later met writer Peter Corris, with whom she had two more daughters, Miriam and Ruth.
-They separated, and she married Rod Parker, who had a daughter, Abi, from a previous relationship.
+After the end of her first marriage, she returned to Australia and worked at the Canberra College of Advanced Education.
+She later met the writer Peter Corris, with whom she had two more daughters, Miriam and Ruth.
+After they separated, she married Rod Parker who had a daughter, Abi, from a previous relationship.
 Parker died in 1988.
-Then she and Peter Corris reignited their relationship, and finally married in 1991.
+She then reignited her relationship with Peter Corris and they married in 1991.

 Bedford and Corris lived in the Illawarra region on the south coast of New South Wales.
-She includes Australian writers Gabrielle Lord and Helen Garner among her friends.
+She included Australian writers Gabrielle Lord and Helen Garner among her friends.

-Bedford has had a varied career.
-In addition to writing, she has worked as a teacher, journalist, editor and publisher, and has lectured in creative writing at several universities.
-Her literary career has included being literary editor for The National Times and a literary consultant for the Australian Film Commission.
-In 2012 she and Linda Funnell established the Newtown Review of Books, an independent website for book reviews.
+She had a varied career.
+In addition to writing, she worked as a teacher, journalist, editor and publisher, and lectured in creative writing at several universities.
+Her literary career included being literary editor for The National Times and a literary consultant for the Australian Film Commission.
+In 2012, she and Linda Funnell established the Newtown Review of Books, an independent website for book reviews.